SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 - Constant-rate transportation reactions (a species moving at a constant rate across the domain).

 Features which support is planned in future updates include:
-- Models on continuous domains (that are automatically discretised).
+- Models on continuous domains (that are automatically discretised, these models can be simulated if the user provides a discretisation).
 - SDE simulations.
 - Transportation reactions with non-constant rates and general spatial reactions.

-This tutorial introduces spatial modelling on discrete domains.
-It describes the basics of creating such models, simulating them, and interacting with the result.
+This tutorial introduces spatial modelling on discrete domains, here called lattices.
+It describes the basics of creating and simulating such models.
 To do so, it uses ODE simulations as examples.
-Additional tutorials provide [in-depth description of spatial ODE simulations](@ref spatial_lattice_ode_simulations), and [introduces spatial jump simulations](@ref spatial_lattice_jump_simulations).
+Additional tutorials provide additional details how to [interact with and plot spatial simulations](@ref lattice_simulation_interaction_and_plotting), [perform spatial ODE simulations](@ref spatial_lattice_ode_simulations), and [perform spatial ODE simulations](@ref spatial_lattice_jump_simulations).

 ## [Basic example of spatial simulations on a discrete domain](@id spatial_lattice_modelling_intro_example)
 To perform discrete-space spatial simulations, the user must first define a `LatticeReactionSystem`.
 These combine:
-- A (non-spatial) `ReactionSystem` model (created using standard Catalyst Syntax).
+- A (non-spatial) `ReactionSystem` model (created using standard Catalyst syntax).
 - A vector of spatial reactions, describing how species can move spatially across the domain.
 - A lattice defining the spatial domain's compartments and how they are connected.

-Here, as an example, we will simulate a spatial [Brusselator](https://en.wikipedia.org/wiki/Brusselator).
+Here, as an example, we will simulate a spatial [Brusselator](@ref ref).
 To do so, we first define our (non-spatial) model, the spatial reactions, and the lattice.
 These are then bundled into a `LatticeReactionSystem`.
 ```@example spatial_intro_1
 using Catalyst
 brusselator = @reaction_network begin